Splurge and savour exquisite meals at fine dining restaurants in Singapore, from iconic names to Michelin-starred establishments to new players.

 Korean cuisine is known for its communal eats; but here, it’s about sophisticated plates.
 It’s all rooted in chef Louis Han’s personal journey, spanning Abu Dhabi, Seoul, Lebanon and Singapore.
 Using episodic menus to showcase his story, the dishes are anchored in contemporary Seoul cuisine.
 Anticipate elegant courses with nuanced flavours, plated to artistic precision.
 You can even see previous concept menus to follow along with chef Louis Han’s journey.

-This Michelin-starred fine dining restaurant pairs modern British cuisine with a breathtaking view of the Singapore skyline.
+This two-Michelin-starred fine dining restaurant pairs modern British cuisine with a breathtaking view of the Singapore skyline.
 The sumptuous four- and five-course lunch and dinner menus reflect chef Kirk Westaway’s ‘Reinventing British’ philosophy.
 With special attention paid to seasonal ingredients, expect lots of natural flavours to be showcased.
-Relish in dishes like cornish seabass, roasted langoustine and guinea fowl.
+Relish in dishes like wild turbot, roasted langoustine and guinea fowl.
 Oh, and you’ll also find meat-free menus for vegetarians.

 Jaan By Kirk Westaway, Level 70, Swissôtel The Stamford, 2 Stamford Road, Singapore 178882